KaimingHe/resnet-1k-layers/README.md

 This repository contains re-implemented code for the paper "Identity Mappings in Deep Residual Networks" (http://arxiv.org/abs/1603.05027).
 This work enables training quality **1k-layer** neural networks in a super simple way.

-**Acknowledgement**: This code is re-implemented by Xiang Ming from Xi'an Jiaotong Univeristy for the ease of release.
+*Acknowledgement*: This code is re-implemented by Xiang Ming from Xi'an Jiaotong Univeristy for the ease of release.

+**Seel Also:** Re-implementations of **ResNet-200 [a] on ImageNet** from Facebook AI Research (FAIR): https://github.com/facebook/fb.resnet.torch/tree/master/pretrained

 Related papers: